 - 1. Field-fabricated two-piece membrane flashings of EverGuard® non-reinforced flashing are typically installed at heater stacks.
-EverGuard® TPO and PVC have coned-type pre-fabricated pipe flashing that may work in these applications.
-If not, then field-fabricated membrane flashings, such as EverGuard® detailing membranes, may be used.
-The temperature of any heater stack that comes into contact with the EverGuard® membrane or flashings should not exceed 160°F (71°C) or 195°F (90°C) for EverGuard Extreme® roofing systems. - Heat stacks must be equipped with either cone-shaped or vertical tube-type flashing sleeves so that the membrane flashing is not directly in contact with the heater stack. - Mechanically attach the roof membrane to the structural deck with DRILL-TECTM Screws and Plates around the penetration base prior to flashing installation. - 4.
-All stack flashings must be secured at their top edge by a stainless-steel clamping band over TOPCOAT® FlexSealTM Caulk Grade sealant.
-Seal the detail with TOPCOAT® FlexSealTM Caulk Grade sealant. - Field-fabricated membrane flashings may be adhered to the flashing sleeve with EverGuard® TPO or EverGuard® PVC Bonding Adhesive.
+EverGuard® TPO and PVC have conetype prefabricated pipe flashing that may work in these applications.
+If not, then field-fabricated membrane flashings, such as EverGuard® Detailing Membranes, may be used.
+The temperature of any heater stack that comes into contact with the EverGuard® membrane or flashings should not exceed 160°F (71°C) or a post-installation sustained temperature of 195°F (87°C) for EverGuard Extreme® roofing systems. - 2.
+Heat stacks must be equipped with either cone-shaped or vertical tube-type flashing sleeves so that the membrane flashing is not directly in contact with the heater stack.

+- 3. All stack flashings must be secured at their top edge by a stainless steel clamping band over TOPCOAT® FlexSealTM Caulk Grade sealant.
+The detail should then be sealed with TOPCOAT® FlexSealTM Caulk Grade sealant. - 4.
+Field-fabricated membrane flashings may be adhered to the flashing sleeve with EverGuard® TPO or EverGuard® PVC Low VOC Bonding Adhesive.

-P. Drain Inserts
+O. Retrofit Drain Inserts

-- EverGuard® PVC roofing membrane is typically terminated at PVC drain inserts by heat-welding the membrane to the PVC coated drain flange (if available) or by securing the membrane between the drain flange and the clamping ring. - a.
-EverGuard® TPO drain inserts already have an integral TPO target membrane for welding to the field membrane.
+- EverGuard® PVC roofing membrane is typically terminated at PVC drain inserts by heat-welding the membrane to the PVC coated drain flange (if available), or by securing the membrane between the drain flange and the clamping ring. - a.
+EverGuard® TPO drain inserts have an integral TPO target membrane for welding to the field membrane. - Drain inserts may only be used in the event the original drain is damaged and cannot be repaired without complete replacement of the drain. - 3.
+Follow retrofit drain insert instructions shipped with the drain insert.